pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications/README.md

   - Added parallelized implementation

-  ### Docker
+  ### Running with Docker

-  To allow reproducibility a docker container with the solver is available here.
-Ensuring you already have the docker installed the container can be pulled with
+  To ensure reproducibility, a Docker container with the solver is provided.
+If you already have Docker installed, you can pull the container with the following command:

   ```sh
   $ docker pull pauloacs/dlpoissonfoam:latest